phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] Add the new repo to `perennial/data/active-repos`.
 Commit and push.
 After a few minutes, an automated process should update the other files under perennial/data/.
 Pull perennial so you can find the sim in phetmarks.

 Other:
-- [ ] Navigate to phettest.colorado.edu and click the "Refresh Perennial" button.
-If you're off campus, [CU's VPN service](https://oit.colorado.edu/services/network-internet-services/vpn) is required to access phettest.colorado.edu.
+- [ ] Navigate to https://bayes.colorado.edu/dev/phettest/ and click the "Refresh Perennial" button.
+If you do not know the password, please ask another developer.
 - [ ] Apply GitHub labels.
 See [github-labels/README.md](https://github.com/phetsims/phet-info/blob/master/github-labels/README.md).
 - [ ] Notify Slack channel dev-public that the repo has been created.
 E.g. "I just added a new repository, {{REPO}}.
 Please pull perennial and run `clone-missing-repos.sh` at your convenience."
 - [ ] If using IDEA/Webstorm (pre-2018), add the git source root for the repository.